Mobius-Robotics/kvasir_hw_interface/README.md

-loki_hw_interface
+kvasir_hw_interface
 =================

-The `loki_hw_interface` package provides a `ros2_control` hardware interface for our Loki robot.
+The `kvasir_hw_interface` package provides a `ros2_control` hardware interface for our Kvasir robot.
 It communicates with a Nucleo-H503RB over a serial connection.

 > [!IMPORTANT]
-> This repository contains only the hardware interface for Loki.
-The robot's description and other related files are maintained in the [`loki_description`](https://github.com/Mobius-Robotics/loki_description) repository under the Mobius-Robotics organization.
+> This repository contains only the hardware interface for Kvasir.
+The robot's description and other related files are maintained in the [`kvasir_description`](https://github.com/Mobius-Robotics/kvasir_description) repository under the Mobius-Robotics organization.

 Acknowledgements
 ----------------